analuisacardosofernandes/Can-ISO-24617-1-go-clinical-/README.md

 annotation_scheme_diagram/
 Visual diagram of the Med2Story annotation scheme, illustrating the General Class, Specialized Class, and Temporal Links.
 Green highlights indicate attributes added or revised following validation.

-example_Med2Story/
+Appendix Can ISO 24617-1 go clinical?/
-Annotation of an excerpt from a medical report using the Med2Story.
+Appendix of the article.
+It contains the tables with the quantification of events and temporal links in the annotations made according to the i2b2 and Text2Story schemes, as well as an example of an excerpt from a medical report annotated using the Med2Story scheme.

 📄 Citation